ICTU/quality-time/docs/DEVELOP.md

 Most of the coding standard are enforced by the [quality checks](#quality-checks).

 To enable autoformatting of Python code using black, a git pre-commit hook is provided at `git-hooks/pre-commit`.
 To use it and automatically format all changed Python files on committing, copy this script into your local `.git/hooks` folder of this repo.
+This pre-commit hook also updates the generated documentation in the `docs` folder.

 Methods that can or should be overridden in subclasses have a name with one leading underscore, e.g. `_api_url(self) -> URL`.
 Methods that should only be used by a class instance itself have a name with two leading underscores, e.g. `__fields(self) -> List[str]`.